isaacgounton/no-code-architects-toolkit/docs/video/scripted_video.md

 ## 8. Common Issues

+- **Resource efficiency**: The video processing is optimized using direct FFmpeg operations, making it more resource-efficient and reliable on servers with limited resources.
 - **Long scripts**: Very long scripts may result in longer processing times.
 Consider breaking them into smaller segments.
 - **Stock media limitations**: Some specific or niche topics may have limited stock media options.
 Use custom_media or placeholder_url for better control.
 - **Voice synthesis quality**: Voice quality may vary depending on the selected voice and language.